PaddlePaddle/models/youtube_recall/README.md

 - Output layer: A softmax classifier is connected to do discriminating millions of classes (videos).
 To speed up training process, a technique is applied that samples negative classes from background distribution with importance weighting.
 The previous mentioned high-dimensional "embedding" of the candidate video ![](https://www.zhihu.com/equation?tex=%5Cmathbf%7Bv%7D) is obtained by weight and bias of the softmax layer.
 At serving time, the most likely N classes (videos) is computed for presenting to the user.
 To Score millions of items under a strict serving laterncy, the scoring problem reduces to a nearest neighbor search in the dot product space, and Locality Sensitive Hashing is relied on.

 ## Data Pre-processing
-In this example, we moked click log of users as sample data, and its format is as follows:
+In this example, here moke the click log of users as sample data, and its format is as follows:
 ```
 user-id \t province \t city \t history-clicked-video-info-sequence \t phone